GET TO KNOW THE GAME YOU LOVE

 Left Wing (forward) – This is the man to the left of the center and is also responsible for scoring goals.

-Defenseman – There is a left and right defensemen that are both responsible for stopping the opposing team from scoring and try to take the puck from the other teams forwards in our defensive zone.
+Defenseman – There are left and right defensemen that are both responsible for stopping the opposing team from scoring and try to take the puck from the other teams forwards in our defensive zone.

 Goalie – The goalie is the last line of defense and is trying to stop the opposing team from scoring a goal.
 He wears much more padding than most players so that he doesn’t get hurt from stopping the puck.
 The goalie is not allowed to cross the center ice red-line at any time during play.